 Located in the Loch Lomond and Trossachs National Park the The Roman Camp Hotel is an ideal place to stay and enjoy the numerous outdoor activities available right on our doorstep.

 The Roman Camp Hotel’s location in the Loch Lomond and Trossachs National Park is within easy reach of many golf courses.
 The nearest championship course is Gleneagles just 30 minutes away.
-Our local course Callander is a scenic par 64 where we can organise preferential green fees and is a five minute walk from the hotel.
+Our local course Callander is a scenic par 64 where we offer free green fees for residents and all important 19th hole refreshments with discounts for all those showing a valid green fee ticket.
+The course is a 4 minute stroll from the hotel.
 The world famous St Andrews course is just over an hour's drive away and there are over twenty other courses within an hour’s drive.

 Callander Golf Course